almuthmeier/DynOpt/DynOpt/README.md

 ## Update November 2018

-- returnseq=True only possible with tftlrnn and tfrnn
+- returnseq=True only possible with tftlrnn and tfrnn and tftlrnndense